shurale85/accounts_on_flutter/README.md

  - Searching by AccountNamr and AccountNumber fields

 # requirements
-- Port 55555 has to be used to launc application
+- Port 55555 has to be used to run application
 - Guest user one@flutterback.onmicrosoft.com / nopas@r@n123 can be used to play around

 # running